Robert A. Ferguson

 George Edward Woodberry Professor in Law, Literature, and Criticism

 521 Jerome Greene Hall

 New York NY 10027

 - A.B., Harvard, 1964

 On the faculty of the University of Chicago, 1978-89; Andrew W. Mellon Professor in the Humanities, 1987-89; has also taught at Harvard, Princeton, Yale, and Stanford.
 Joined the Columbia faculty in 1989.
 Academic honors and prizes include a Guggenheim Fellowship (1987-88), a Fellowship to the National Humanities Center (1994-95), and the Willard Hurst Award for Legal History from the Law and Society Association as well as the distinguished teaching awards at the University of Chicago (1982), Columbia University (1998), and Columbia Law School (2003).

-Law and Letters in American Life (1987); The American Enlightenment 1750-1820 (1997), and, Reading the Early Republic (2004), as well as numerous articles on American literature, legal history, and the relationship of law and legal institutions to American writing.
+Law and Letters in America Life (1987), The American Enlightenment, 1750-1820 (1997), Reading the Early Republic (2004), Edition of The Federalist (2006), The Trial in American Life (2007), Alone in America: The Stories That Matter (2013), and Inferno: An Anatomy of American Punishment (2014), as well as numerous articles in American literature, legal history, and the relationship of law and legal institutions to the art of writing.